Drive to the Sahyadris

 3 Feb 2017: Day 34 (Kotagiri – Masinagudi, 66 km, 2 Hrs)

-The original plan was to spend the next few days at Thattekad, but since Vinod, our Thattekad contact was busy, we contacted Siddan, the naturalist at Masinagudi and fixed up the next few days of birding with him.
+The original plan was to spend the next few days at Thattekad, but since no naturalist was available in Thattekad, we contacted Siddan, the naturalist at Masinagudi and fixed up the next few days of birding with him.
 Vyjayanthi bid us farewell with some amazingly delicious Uttapams and idlis and we commenced our drive to Masinagudi at 0850 Hrs.

 We took the shortest route via the Sigur Ghats and enjoyed every bit of driving the 36 hairpin bends.
 The ghat section was well managed with proper road signs, traffic convex mirrors at each hairpin bend and of course the many warning signs.
 As we drove down the ghats, it was also interesting to observe the terrain gradually change from evergreen hills to a combination of dry deciduous and thorn forests.

 We called up Siddan as we neared Masinagudi and he advised us to meet him at the Bokkapuram temple from where he took us to the nearby Mount View Farm Stay.
 While there were many homestays and resorts around, we did not waste time and just negotiated the best price with the owner and settled down there itself.
 We then shared our Masinagudi Bird wishlist with Siddan and based on it, he chalked out a plan for the next days.